swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

 ## Detailed Design

-A computed property getter of an `Escapable` type returning a non-escapable and copyable type (`~Escapable & Copyable`) establishes a borrowing lifetime relationship of the returned value on the callee's binding.
-As long as the returned value exists (including local copies,) then the callee's binding is being borrowed.
+Computed properties returning non-escapable and copyable types (`~Escapable & Copyable`) become possible, requiring no additional annotations.
+The lifetime of their returned value depends on the type vending them.
+A `~Escapable & Copyable` value borrows another binding.
 In terms of the law of exclusivity, a borrow is a read-only access.
 Multiple borrows are allowed to overlap, but cannot overlap with any mutation.

+A computed property getter of an `Escapable` type returning a `~Escapable & Copyable` value establishes a borrowing lifetime relationship of the returned value on the callee's binding.
+As long as the returned value exists (including local copies,) then the callee's binding remains borrowed.

+A computed property getter of an `~Escapable & Copyable` type returning a `~Escapable & Copyable` value copies the lifetime dependency of the callee.
+The returned value becomes an additional borrow of the callee's dependency, but is otherwise independent from the callee.

+A computed property getter of an `~Escapable & ~Copyable` type returning a `~Escapable & Copyable` value establishes a borrowing lifetime relationship of the returned value on the callee's binding.
+As long as the returned value exists (including local copies,) then the callee's binding remains borrowed.

-By allowing the language to define lifetime dependencies in this limited way, we can add `Span`-providing properties to standard library types.
+By allowing the language to define lifetime dependencies in these limited ways, we can add `Span`-providing properties to standard library types.

 #### <a name="extensions"></a>Extensions to Standard Library types

-The standard library and Foundation will provide `storage` and `bytes` computed properties.
-These computed properties are the safe and composable replacements for the existing `withUnsafeBufferPointer` and `withUnsafeBytes` closure-taking functions.
+The standard library and Foundation will provide `storage` and computed properties, returning lifetime-dependent `Span` instances.
+These computed properties are the safe and composable replacements for the existing `withUnsafeBufferPointer` closure-taking functions.

 ```swift
 extension Array {